Assets

 Asset TypeDescription

-ModelsA Model is a container object for geometric groupings, such as BasePart, MeshPart, Motor6D, and other Model objects.
+ModelA Model is a container object for geometric groupings such as BaseParts, MeshParts, and other Model objects.
+Models can also contain objects such as Scripts.
 Whenever you group objects together in Studio, they automatically become a Model object.
+For more information, see Models.

 AudioA Sound object is an object that emits audio when you apply an audio asset ID within its SoundId property.
-Where you place the Sound object in the data model changes where the sound emits and how its volume changes in relation to each user's position within the experience.
+Where you place the Sound object in the data model changes how and where the sound emits within the experience.
+For more information, see Audio Assets and Sound Objects.

 For Avatars

-For more information, see Character Appearance - HumanoidDescription.
+For more information, see Packages.

 Asset Format Strings